matthewsides/ZSL-Green-House-Menace/README.md

 • Produce a Project management plan

 The initial objective is to ensure that a formal, approved document that defines how the project is executed, monitored, and controlled is completed (i.e. project management document completed).
 This objective will entail the collective effort of the whole group (i.e. Luke B, Luke S, Sam, Matthew, Joe) and be completed at the West Herts college Campus.
 The project management document is intended to be completed within the next 15 days.
 This is essentially due to time constraints as the theoretical design is expected to be presented to the client by the 30th october, only leaving 12 days for the first conceptual design.
 The completion of this project management plan is crucial in building the foundation of the project and keeping logs that may be referenced at a later date if necessary.

-will be expected to be completed by the 18/10/17
+This will be expected to be completed by the 18/10/17, leaving 15 days for completion with the whole group working on the document amounting to 6 people.
+The probability of completing said objective is high though it would require a collective group effort.

 •